 Spaying or neutering reduces the number of homeless pets – Spaying or neutering your pet is a generally safe and 100% effective way to reduce the number of unplanned litters that find their way to area animal shelters.
 No matter how vigilant a pet owner may be, it takes just one unsupervised interaction with another animal to get your cat or dog pregnant.

 Spaying or neutering helps prevent objectionable behaviors – Pets, especially males, tend to experience an increase in aggression following sexual maturity.
 When males begin to mature, hormones flow from the sex organs throughout the body causing developmental changes and increase their testosterone levels.
 By neutering your pet prior to this process, you can prevent the corresponding tendency toward aggression, roaming, distraction, and inability to follow instructions.
 Spaying females prevents them from undergoing estrus, which some say causes moodiness, and from entering heat, a period of sexual activity is often accompanied by erratic behavior, unruliness and vaginal discharge.

 Spaying or neutering protects your pet’s health – Vets across the country recommend that pet owners spay or neuter their dogs, cats and rabbits.
-Not only can this prevent unwanted pregnancies, but also it will eliminate the risk of ovarian and uterine cancer in female pets and testicular cancer in males.
+Not only can this prevent unwanted pregnancies, but also it will eliminate the risk of ovarian and uterine cancer in female pets and testicular and prostatic cancer in males.
 A 2013 study from the University of Georgia found that sterilized dogs will live on average, about 1.5 years longer than their intact litter mates.
-Many veterinary practices, such as ourselves, offer spaying and neutering services at greatly reduced costs to help make it a little easier for families to move forward with this procedure.
+Many veterinary practices, such as ourselves, offer spay and neuter services at greatly reduced costs, without cutting corners, as a form of public service.
+This helps make it a little easier for families to move forward with this procedure.